powerjg/learning_gem5/part3/MSI/cache-actions.rst

 ------------------------------------------

 The next section of the state machine file is the action blocks.
-The action blocks are executed during a transition from one state to another.
+The action blocks are executed during a transition from one state to another, and are called by the transition code blocks (which we will discuss in the :ref:`next section <MSI-transitions-section>`).
 Actions are *single action* blocks.
-For instance, "send a message to the directory" or "pop the head of the buffer".
+Some examples are "send a message to the directory" and "pop the head of the buffer".
-Each action should be small and only perform and single action.
+Each action should be small and only perform a single action.

 The first action we will implement is an action to send a GetS request to the directory.
+We need to send a GetS request to the directory whenever we want to read some data that is not in the Modified or Shared states in our cache.
 As previously mentioned, there are three variables that are automatically populated inside the action block (like the ``in_msg`` in ``peek`` blocks).
 ``address`` is the address that was passed into the ``trigger`` function, ``cache_entry`` is the cache entry passed into the ``trigger`` function, and ``tbe`` is the TBE passed into the ``trigger`` function.